- I require sponsorship to work.

-- I would love to know about your company culture or if it values human interaction.
+- I would love to know about your company culture.
 I care about mental health.
-Toxic culture is a big no-no. If it is, please save a poor man like me the time and the pain that you already know.
+Toxic culture is a big NO. If it is, please save a poor man like me the time and the pain that you already know.

 - 401K with a match right from the first day & an excellent health plan for me is a big plus.

 - Unlimited and responsible sick days.
 I rarely fall sick and 99% chance I might never use them but it’s a good sign the company trusts you when the time comes.
-Please be upfront about time off (vacation) / parental leave / emergency.
+Please be upfront about time off (vacation) / parental leave / emergency leave.

 Companies I might be interested in:

 - education: e.g. Wikimedia, NPR, AMNH, NYPL, Ed-tech companies with a good social cause.

-- journalistic organizations with strong ethics e.g. New York Times
+- journalistic organizations with strong ethics e.g. New York Times, WSJ

 - astrophysics and research: e.g. NASA, ESA, CERN, Spire, Planet Labs, Terra Bella…